Fees

 F.A.Q.

-If your insurance plan has out-of-network benefits for psychotherapy, you may be eligible to receive reimbursement from your insurance for services even if the provider is not in-network with your plan (often around 50%-80% per session).
+If your insurance plan has out-of-network benefits for psychotherapy, you may be eligible to apply for reimbursement from your insurance for services even if a provider is not in-network with your plan (often around 50%-80% per session).

 While you will be responsible for paying in full at the time of each appointment, as an out-of-network provider I can provide a “Superbill” (an itemized receipt) for each session for you to submit to your insurance company for reimbursement.